xiaolaba/ESP32_M5Stack_AWS_IoT_EduKit_quick_test/README.md

 # ESP32_AWS_IoT_EduKit_quick_test
 batch file for windows, before doing this, install Arduino IDE &amp; esp32core to get the esptool.exe ready in your PC.

-```
-batch file for windows, before doing this, install Arduino IDE & esp32core to get the esptool.exe ready in your PC.

 connect AWS IoT EduKit core2 to PC USB, find the com port number with DEVICE manager, WIN10 will install the driver of CP210x automatically.

 Mine is COM5, you may have other difference, change COM5 to whatever that match yours.

 the batch file,

+```
 :: To erase esp32 completely, do not rely on Arduino IDE and code upload, it has cluster and odd thing when uses FATFS,
 :: unless format SPIFFS or FATFS everytime on the fly
 :: xiaolaba, 2020-MAR-02